JiaxiLi1995/Econ771_python/README.md

-This repository contains all coding questions of UNC Econ 771 HW questions.
+This repository contains all coding questions of UNC Econ 771 HWs.